-The latest Rent and Service Charge Standard was published by the Welsh Ministers in December 2019 and allows maximum increases in social housing rents of CPI+1 per cent. for five years from April 2020, provided that CPI is between 0 per cent. and 3 per cent., with a maximum increase of £2 per week for individual tenants.
+The latest Rent and Service Charge Standard was published by the Welsh Ministers in December 2019 and allows maximum increases in social housing rents of CPI+1 per cent. for five years from April 2020, provided that CPI is between 0 per cent. and 3 per cent., with a maximum increase of £2 per week for individual contract-holders.
 Should CPI fall outside the range of 0 per cent. to 3 per cent. (as published by the Office of National Statistics for September), the Welsh Ministers are responsible for determining the appropriate uplift to be applied for the subsequent year.
+Accordingly, a cap of 6.5 per cent. applied to rent increases between April 2023 and March 2024 and 6.7 per cent. during the 12 month period from April 2024.
+The Welsh Ministers have extended the current Rent and Service Charge Standard until 31 March 2026, and will be required to set a new Rent and Service Charge Standard to apply from April 2026.

-Service charges must be reasonable, affordable and provide value for money to tenants.
-Registered Social Landlords are expected to demonstrate how they would deal with the impact of changes to rent and service charges on their tenants' incomes.
-The Rent and Service Charge Standard does not apply to certain property types that may be owned or managed by Registered Social Landlords, such as extra-care housing, other supported housing, housing units that are not self, contained, shared ownership, market rental and intermediate rental properties, care homes.
+Service charges must be reasonable, affordable and provide value for money to contract-holders.
+Welsh RSLs are expected to demonstrate how they would deal with the impact of changes to rent and service charges on their contract-holders' incomes.
+The Rent and Service Charge Standard does not apply to certain property types that may be owned or managed by Welsh RSLs, such as extra-care housing, other supported housing, housing units that are not self, contained, shared ownership, market rental and intermediate rental properties, care homes.